-Date of Last Revision: July 31, 2018
+Date of Last Revision: May 19, 2022

-The Caredove Referral Network (CRN) allows Users of Caredove Services (also referred to as Caredove.com) to handle referrals to health and community services.
-When you sign up to use Caredove.com you become a Caredove Referral Network Member (CRN Member) and are eligible to be assigned a Caredove Referral Network Role (“CRN Role”).
+The Caredove Referral Network (“CRN”) allows Users of Caredove Services (also referred to as Caredove.com) to handle referrals to health and community services.
+When you sign up to use Caredove.com you become a Caredove Referral Network Member (“CRN Member”) and are eligible to be assigned a Caredove Referral Network Role (“CRN Role”).

 “Referral Sender” means any CRN Member who sends referral information to other CRN members via Caredove.com.